pablosalvador10/gbb-ai-hls-fsi-factory-insurance-autoauth/README.md

 - **Slower Turnaround**: Delays in approvals directly impact customer satisfaction and can lead to increased escalations.
 - **Policy Complexity**: Each claim must be evaluated against varying policy guidelines, which can be time-consuming without automation.

-NextGenClaims leverages Azure AI to bring an **intelligent, automated** approach—reducing human overhead, cutting costs, and accelerating claims outcomes.
+AutoAuth leverages Azure AI to bring an **intelligent, automated** approach—reducing human overhead, cutting costs, and accelerating claims outcomes.

 **Note:** This solution builds on proven SOTA AI Azure services and techniques like OCR, retrieval-augmented generation (RAG), and agentic workflows to streamline claim reviews.